Premiership of Pedro Sánchez: Venezuela

 On 26 January 2019, in the context of the Venezuelan presidential crisis, the Spanish premier Pedro Sánchez asked Nicolás Maduro for the calling of an election within an 8-day deadline.
 After Maduro did not do so, Spain was so the first leading EU country to recognize Venezuelan opposition leader Juan Guaido as interim president.

 In October 2020, opposition leader Leopoldo López fled to Spain after taking refuge in the Spanish embassy during the 2019 uprising.
 He arrived to Spain on the 25th, then met with Sanchez on the 27th.
 The Spanish Socialist Workers' Party's Twitter account uploaded a video of the meeting.

 On 9 September 2021, Spain arrested General Hugo Carvajal, "Chávez's eyes and ears in the Venezuelan military", on US drug charges.

+In January 2026, Sánchez criticized the U.S. military intervention in Venezuela, during which President Nicolás Maduro was captured.
+He stated on social media that "International law and the principles of the United Nations Charter must be respected" and called for immediate "de-escalation and responsibility."